coolnetworks/COOLForge/docs/VARIABLES.md

 ## Test Script

-Use `👀Test Variable Output.ps1` to test all variable output methods.
+Use `scripts/Check/👀Test Variable Output.ps1` to test all variable output methods.
 It demonstrates:

 - Simple strings and numbers
 - Boolean values